issaiass/jetbot_diff_drive/README.md

 <img src = "doc/imgs/tree.PNG?raw=true" width="65%"/>
 </p>

-This applications function as follows.
-- Launches rviz in a default configuration
-- Launches gazebo with the ros control plugin for motors and all other sensors plugins as default
-- By default all sensors are enabled visually and always enabled by its plugin
-- Sensor list includes lidar, realsense, gps, imu, odometry (pose) and sonar
-- Launches the rqt_robot_steering for give the linear and angular velocity commands
-- After everything launches you could control the robots with the interactive rqt plugin
+The project is now divided in several folders and now you can easily excecute effectively each file.

 </details>

 <details open>
 <summary> <b>Using Jetbot Differential Drive Package<b></summary>

+NOTE:  By default, all sensors are visually enabled.

 - Put the *ball* folder from *jetbot_diff_drive/model* folder inside *~/.gazebo/models* folder to load also the soccer ball.
-- See prerequisites on the package.xml, but basically are
+- See prerequisites on the *package.xml* of each package.
-  - joint_state_publisher
-  - urdf
-  - rviz
-  - roscpp
-  - gazebo_ros and others
 - Create a ROS ros workspace and compile an empty package:
 ~~~
     cd ~